-Murder is the most serious offence for which you can be charged.
-It is heard in the Supreme Court and almost always results in a term of imprisonment if the accused is found guilty.
-It is crucial to obtain legal advice and legal representation if you have been charged with such a serious offence.
+Which court will the case be heard in?A case of murder is heard in the Supreme Court and almost always results in a term of imprisonment if the accused is found guilty.

 - The accused committed acts which caused the victim’s death;